0xKitsune/burn_operation/README.md

 ## Overview

 A Rust based CLI that completely wipes a computer securely, at the speed of light.
 Nice and handy when you need to initiate "Burn Operation".
-This program overwrites files with random bytes, then deletes the file, effectively wiping the hard drive storage and making all of the data unrecoverable.
+This program overwrites every file on your computer with random bytes, then deletes the file, effectively wiping the hard drive storage and making all of the data unrecoverable.
 Using `jwalk`, which enables parallelism through `rayon`, Rust is able to walk through a computer's directory tree at very high speeds.

 ## How to use burn_operation